mhemeryck/mhemeryck.github.io/_posts/2021-06-22-home_automation_architecture.md

 Wiring mostly isn't an issue (it is typically wireless) and the hardware and software are part of the package that you buy.
 In this wired layout with custom components however, all of these layers need to be addressed.

-As an example, have a look at the wiring required for my cover control:
+As an example, have a look at the wiring I did for my cover control:

 ![wiring]

 Most of my wiring was done in a [star topology].
+This means for example that you do need a single cable run for _each_ of the individual (group of) lights you want to control.
-The upside is that it is very flexible towards the future.
+The upside is that this is very flexible towards the future, since physical rewiring is still possible from the electrical cabinet.
-The (visible) downside is that the amount of wires piles up rapidly and you will need _some_ kind of system to keep a sane overview of this.
+The (visible) downside is that the amount of wires piles up rapidly and you will need to think of some kind of system to keep a sane overview of this.

+## Bus-based systems

+Alternatively, the wiring could have been done with a **bus-based system** like [KNX] or [DALI].
+The advantage of systems like these is that the wiring would have been a lot easier and they can also provide some of the functionalities on other parts of the stack.
+For the case of KNX for instance, each of the components (push buttons, light control, ...) are provisioned individually, resulting in a fully distributed, more fault-tolerant system.
+Note that there is a [home assistant KNX integration], so even in this case, it could fit the proposed architecture (but obviously less reliant on MQTT).

+At this point, I did not choose for a bus-based system though.
+The first reason was one of cost, notably in the case of KNX.
+Also, I did want the possibility to easily (re)program my setup using general purpose programming languages, whereas KNX relies on (costly, vendor-restricted) visual programming tools.
+All of my light sockets are wired with 5-wire cable, so at some point I might have another look at using DALI for controlling my lights.

 # Toggling a light switch ...

-To conclude, let's just walk through all the steps of toggling a push button:
+To illustrate the theory, let's just walk through all the steps of toggling a push button:

 ![flow]